The-Parking-App/TheParkingApp/README.md

 | Email       |  string  | The email of the user|

 ### Networking

+ - Login and Registration Screen
+  - (Create/POST) Create a new user
+  - (Read/GET) Login authentication for a user
+  - (Delete) Delete an account/user at their wish

 - Selection of Parking Lots Screen
   - (Read/GET) Query all selections for parking spaces
       ```swift